CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

 * `ERR 4`: Double check that you're using the same account in the Discord App as in the Developer Portal.

 * `ERR 8`:
+	* Make sure your app in the Discord Developer Portal doesn't contain the word "Discord" in the name.
 	* Triple check the configuration in the Discord Developer Portal.
 	* Turn off both Discord and Stream Deck software.
 Then turn on Discord.
 After it fully loads, turn on Stream Deck.